thenbrent/paypal-digital-goods/README.md

 >Programs must be written for people to read, and only incidentally for machines to execute.
 >&#8212; [Structure and Interpretation of Computer Programs](http://mitpress.mit.edu/sicp/full-text/book/book-Z-H-7.html)

+## Other Notes

+Recurring payment are not available for German PayPal accounts.